GeoNode/documentation/usage/managing_datasets/uploading_datasets.rst

      *The Datasets Uploading page*

 | Through the :guilabel:`Choose Files` button you can select files from your disk, make sure they are valid raster or vector spatial data.
-You can also change the default *Permissions* settings (see :ref:`dataset-permissions` for further information on how to set permissions).
+You can also change the default *Share options* settings (see :ref:`dataset-permissions` for further information on how to set share options).
 | Select the *charset*, then click on :guilabel:`Upload files` to start the process or click :guilabel:`Clear` to remove all the loaded files form the page.

 In this example the ``ne_10m_airports_vufl8s3`` ESRI Shapefile, with all its mandatory files (`.shp`, `.shx`, `.dbf` and `.prj`), has been chosen.